karthicware/StudyMate/docs/epics/epic-1-owner-dashboard-analytics.md

 **so that** I can maintain accurate user records and control access to my study hall system.

 **Acceptance Criteria:**
+1. View all students with bookings at owner's halls (scoped to owner's study halls)
-1. View all students with their profiles, booking history, and attendance records
+2. View student profiles, booking history, and attendance records for owner's halls
-2. Add/edit/delete student accounts with proper validation
+3. Add/edit/delete student accounts with proper validation
-3. Manage staff accounts and assign role-based permissions
+4. Manage staff accounts and assign role-based permissions for owner's halls
-4. Search and filter users by name, email, subscription status
+5. Search and filter users by name, email, subscription status
-5. View detailed student booking and payment history
+6. View detailed student booking and payment history (scoped to owner's halls)

 **Related Stories:**
 - Story 1.7: User Management Dashboard (Frontend)